Flower: A Friendly Federated Learning Research Framework: Flower Overview

-\item \textbf{ML-framework agnostic} libraries allow researchers and users to leverage their previous investments in existing ML-frameworks by providing universal integration points.
-This is a unique property of Flower: The ML-framework landscape is evolving quickly and we believe that it is best to let the user choose which framework to use for their local training pipelines.
-TFF is tightly coupled with TensorFlow and LEAF also has a dependency on TensorFlow.
-PySyft supports two ML-frameworks (PyTorch and TensorFlow), but does not allow for integration with arbitrary tools. \parjump{}
+\textbf{ML framework-agnostic} toolkits allow researchers and users to leverage their previous investments in existing ML frameworks by providing universal integration points.
+This is a unique property of Flower: the ML framework landscape is evolving quickly (e.g., JAX~\cite{jax2018github}, PyTorch Lightning~\cite{pytorchlightning2019github}) and therefore the user should choose which framework to use for their local training pipelines.
+TFF is tightly coupled with TensorFlow and experimentally supports JAX, LEAF also has a dependency on TensorFlow, and Syft provides hooks for PyTorch and Keras, but does not integrate with arbitrary tools.

-\item \textbf{SDK implementations} for popular mobile and server platforms such as Android (Java), iOS (Objective-C), and Python make a framework more approachable and easier to use, especially on mobile devices which usually require tighter integration with the provided application frameworks as opposed to more flexible server environments.
-Flower provides a Java SDK (Android) and a Python SDK (server).
-Objective-C (iOS) is supported on the protocol level, with a full SDK following at a later point.
-Other frameworks provide strong Python support, support for mobile platforms however is either in the planning stage or not planned at all. \parjump{}

-\item \textbf{Language agnostic API.} The mobile ecosystem is very diverse.
-Apart from common platforms like Android and iOS there also other platforms worth supporting.
-Researchers who run, for example, a Raspberry Pi or a Nvidia Jetson probably have very specific requirements.
-For adoption it is therefore paramount to not have programming language or platform as a limiting factor.
-Flower achieves this language agnostic interface by offering protocol-level integration through gRPC, which is compatible with a wide range of programming languages.
-Other frameworks in our comparison are based on Python, with some of them indicating that they plan to support Android and iOS in the future. \parjump{}
+\textbf{Language-agnostic} describes the capability to implement clients in a variety of languages, a property especially important for research on mobile and emerging embedded platforms.
+These platforms often do not support Python, but rely on specific languages (Java on Android, Swift on iOS) for idiomatic development, or native C++ for resource constrained embedded devices.
+Flower achieves a fully language-agnostic interface by offering protocol-level integration.
+Other frameworks are based on Python, with some of them indicating a plan to support Android and iOS (but not embedded platforms) in the future.

-\item \textbf{Benchmark suite.} Experimentation with new FL algorithms requires comparison with existing methods.
-Having existing implementation at ones disposal can greatly accelerate research progress.
-Flower currently implements a number of FL methods in the context of popular ML benchmarks, e.g., a federated training of CIFAR-10~\cite{CIFAR-10} image classification.
-LEAF also comes with a number of benchmarks built-in. \parjump{} \end{itemize}
+\textbf{Baselines} allow the comparison of existing methods with new FL algorithms.
+Having existing implementations at ones disposal can greatly accelerate research progress.
+LEAF and FedScale come with a number of benchmarks built-in with different datasets.
+TFF provides libraries for constructing baselines with some datasets.
+Flower currently implements a number of FL methods in the context of popular ML benchmarks, e.g., a federated training of CIFAR-10~\cite{CIFAR-10} image classification, and has initial port of LEAF datasets such as FEMNIST and Shakespeare~\cite{caldas2018leaf}.